 Jeremiah is given a prophecy to deliver in the first chapter of the book named for him.
 Hosea receives a prophetic message in the second verse of his book.
 Isaiah's prophetic vision is described in the very first verse of the Book of Isaiah.
 We are told little about the childhoods or families of any of these prophets.

-Samuel, by contrast, is introduced to us as a child who serves the priest Eli.
-We know the names of his parents, Hannah and Elkanah, and we're told that Elkanah was a loving husband.
-We know that the long-childless Hannah had endured unkindness from Elkanah's other wife, who did have children.
-We are given details of Hannah's devoted motherhood after the welcome birth of her son.
+Samuel, by contrast, is introduced not with prophecy but as a child who serves the priest Eli.
+We are told a lot about him.
+We know the names of his parents, Hannah and Elkanah, and that Elkanah was a loving husband.
+We know that the long-childless Hannah endured scorn from Elkanah's other wife, who did have children.
+We are given details of Hannah's devoted motherhood after the joyously welcomed birth of her son.
+She dedicates him to the Temple.

 Samuel's closeness to Eli at such an impressionable age, and his subservient position, make it difficult for him to do one of the things God asks of him.
 The Lord reveals to Samuel His plans to punish Eli for "the iniquity which he knew, because his sons were blaspheming God, and he did not restrain them" (I Samuel/I Kingdoms 3: 13).
 Though he is afraid to do so, Samuel must reveal this plan to Eli.

 In adulthood, Samuel bears other difficult responsibilities.
-He must console and encourage the Israelites when they fight the Philistines and are defeated time and again.
-When God instructs him to anoint Saul as king.
-Samuel obeys, but then must stand by and watch Saul fall ever deeper into jealous rage against the young, charismatic and very able David.
+He must console and encourage the Israelites as they fight the Philistines and are defeated time and again.
+When God instructs him to anoint Saul as king, Samuel obeys but then must stand by and watch Saul fall ever deeper into jealous rage against the young, charismatic and very able David.

 Finally Saul goes himself to kill David.
-But he, like the messengers, is overwhelmed and "prophesies."
+But like the messengers he is overwhelmed and "prophesies."
 Saul is too far gone in his hatred to be redeemed by this experience.
-But it shows how close Samuel has become to God, and how strongly other people are affected by being in the divine presence that surrounds him.
+But it shows how close Samuel has become to God and how strongly other people are affected by being in the divine presence that surrounds him.

 Samuel's influence is so great that even after he dies, Saul can't do without him.
 The Philistines are once again gathering their troops to make war on Israel, and the terrified Saul asks a medium to call Samuel from the dead so the prophet can advise him.